-Canada established diplomatic relations with Zimbabwe upon its independence in 1980.
-Canada has an embassy in Harare, which is concurrently accredited to Angola and Botswana.
+Canada established diplomatic relations with Zimbabwe in 1980 following the latter’s independence.
+In Zimbabwe, Canada maintains an embassy in Harare, which is concurrently accredited to Angola and Botswana.
 In Canada, Zimbabwe maintains an embassy in Ottawa.

-Two-way merchandise trade between Canada and Zimbabwe was valued at $28.1 million in 2017, comprising $13.1 million-worth of Canadian exports to, and $7.6 million in imports from, Zimbabwe.
-Top Canadian merchandise exports to Zimbabwe include machinery, equipment, cereals, medical instruments, and electric machinery.
-Top Canadian merchandise imports comprise mainly of ores, nickel and related products, vermiculite and granite, as well as tobacco products.
+Two-way merchandise trade between Canada and Zimbabwe was valued at $28.1 million in 2017, comprising $13.1 million-worth of Canadian exports to, and $15 million-worth of imports from, Zimbabwe.
+Top Canadian merchandise exports to Zimbabwe include wheat, agricultural products, motor vehicle parts and lentils.
+Top Canadian merchandise imports include nickel and related products, vermiculite and granite, as well as tobacco products.
 Canadian investment in Zimbabwe is predominantly in the mining sector.
-The number of Zimbabwean students studying in Canada has increased from 222 in 2007 to 416 in 2013, showing a continued growth of 87% over the last six years.

 - Date Modified: